oivron/bitbotxl/README.md

 ```

 ## Examples
-These are some simple examples on how to use the line sensor and the ultrasonic distance sensor.
+Simple examples on how to use the line sensor and the ultrasonic distance sensor.
+You need to add additional code to create complete scripts.

 Adjust the arguments for speed and duration according to your own preferences.